 This is probably one of the most discussions to have with a tenant.
 Allow the tenant to have some input as to when they would prefer to have the showings.
 Are you going to be utilizing a lockbox?
-You may consider tenant controlled lockbox so they feel they have some control over who is coming into the property.
+You may consider tenant-controlled lockbox so they feel they have some control over who is coming into the property.
 When there is a lockbox on the property, a Real Estate agent may assume it is ok to open it up without checking showing instructions first.
 If you have concerns about that, then the Realtor can program a CBS code on a Supra Lockbox.
 The definition of CBS is Call before Showing!
 This way the lockbox will not open without the code which is provided by the listing agent.

 There are circumstances where there is limited access to the property.
 Examples of limited access include establishing set hours when the property is shown.

-As a listing agent of properties which have had tenants, it is ideal to keep them informed about the process so they feel as they are in the know.
+As a listing agent of properties that have had tenants, it is ideal to keep them informed about the process so they feel as they are in the know.
 All showings shall be communicated with the tenants and of course the seller so they are aware of the activity on the home.
-Even though it is protocol to leave a business card after a showing, not all agents do so!
+Even though it is the protocol to leave a business card after a showing, not all agents do so!
 I believe it is a courtesy to let the tenant/occupant of the property to leave a business card.

 Do the Tenants Prefer Accompanied Showings with Agent?

 This is another factor and some tenants prefer that all showings be accompanied by the listing agent.
 This will help the tenant to feel secure, however, accompanied showings can be a turn off to potential buyers.
-Often times buyers want to have access to the home with their own agent so they can freely discuss the property without having someone hovering over them.
+Oftentimes buyers want to have access to the home with their own agent so they can freely discuss the property without having someone hovering over them.

 Access for Appraisal and Inspections!

-Another important consideration is to let the tenants know the property will need to be made available for an appraisal, home inspections and other inspections that a buyer may request.
+Another important consideration is to let the tenants know the property will need to be made available for an appraisal, home inspections, and other inspections that a buyer may request.
 Be sure to let the tenants know how much time a home inspection takes and the scope of the inspection.
 At an appraisal, they do not take as much time as an inspection, however, the Appraiser will come in and photograph, measure and ensure there are smoke detectors and carbon monoxide detectors in the property.